 Alternative C would balance resource use and resource protection.
-Under Alternative C, 0.8 mile of open or limited routes would cross within the 100-foot buffer for cultural sites (Tables 3.1-1 and 3.1-2).
+Under Alternative C, 0.5 mile of open or limited routes would cross within the 100-foot buffer for cultural sites (Tables 3.1-1 and 3.1-2).
 Increased monitoring and enforcement of the route network would contribute to protection of the cultural sites located along these miles of open routes.
 Mitigation measures would be incorporated as needed to ensure the protection of the cultural sites along open routes.

-Under Alternative D, 0.9 mile of open and limited designated routes would cross within the 100foot buffer for cultural sites (Tables 3.1-1 and 3.1-2).
+Under Alternative D, one mile of open and limited designated routes would cross within the 100-foot buffer for cultural sites (Tables 3.1-1 and 3.1-2).
 Increased monitoring and enforcement of the route network would contribute to protection of the cultural sites located along these miles of open routes.
 Mitigation measures would be incorporated as needed to ensure the protection of the cultural sites along these open routes.
 Compared to other action alternatives, this alternative would provide the most motorized access to areas where undiscovered cultural sites may exist.

-A total of 0.2 mile of new routes are proposed that would cross within the 100-foot buffer for cultural resources.
+A total of 0.4 mile of new routes are proposed and 0.9 miles of existing routes would be designated that would cross within the 100-foot buffer for cultural resources.
 Construction of new routes would be subject to the compliance measures described above on a case-by-case basis.
 Re-routes to avoid cultural sites would be considered on some of the routes that cross in closer proximity to cultural sites.
-With the proposed 16.1 miles of new routes, which includes the 0.3 miles of routes associated with trailhead option 2, this alternative would increase access to areas where undiscovered cultural resources may exist.
+With the proposed 14.18 miles of new routes, which includes the 0.25 miles of routes associated with trailhead option 2, this alternative would increase access to areas where undiscovered cultural resources may exist.
 Additional site-specific survey and analysis would be required before construction of new routes could occur.
 Increased monitoring and enforcement of the route network would contribute to protection of the cultural sites located along existing and proposed routes.

-Designation Alternative A Alternative B Alternative C Alternative D Alternative E OHV Open 0.9 0.0 0.2 0.2 0.2 Limited Non-Motorized and E-Bike Class 1 0.0 0.5 0.6 0.6 0.6 Limited Hiking 0.0 0.0 0.0 0.0 0.0 Limited to Administrative and Authorized Users 0.0 0.0 0.0 0.1 0.0 Proposed New (OHV Open) 0.0 0.0 0.0 0.0 0.0 Proposed New (Limited Non-Motorized and E-Bike Class 1) 0.0 0.0 0.0 0.0 0.2 Proposed New Reroute (Limited Non-Motorized and E-Bike Class 1) 0.0 0.0 0.0 0.0 0.0 Total 1 0.9 0.5 0.8 0.9 1.0
+Designation Alternative Alternative Alternative Alternative Alternative Altomotivo

+Designation Alternative Alternative Alternative

+Α В С D E

+OHV Open 1.0 0.0 0.2 0.3 0.2

+Limited Non-Motorized 0.0 0.5 0.3 0.6 0.7

+Limited Hiking 0.0 0.0 0.0 0.0 0.0

+Limited to Administrative and Authorized Users 0.0 0.0 0.0 0.1 0.0

+Proposed (OHV Open) 0.0 0.0 0.0 0.0 0.0

+Proposed (Limited Non-Motorized) 0.0 0.0 0.0 0.0 0.1

+Proposed Reroute (Limited Non-Motorized) 0.0 0.0 0.0 0.0 0.0

+Total 1 1.0 0.5 0.5 1.0 1.3